gitrdm/ltnexp03/README.md

 # LTN Experiment 03

-A minimal Python microservice built with FastAPI.
+A soft logic microservice built with FastAPI, providing facilities for building "soft" logic vectors with LTNtorch and SMT verification.

 ## Setup